PipedreamHQ/docs/docs/connected-accounts/README.md

 Pipedream supports many apps today and will be adding hundreds more over the coming months.
 To see if we support a specific app, try [connecting your account](#connecting-accounts).

-If we don't support a service you need, please [reach out](/support/) and let us know.
+If we don't support a service you need, please [open a request on Github](/new-feature-or-bug) or [reach out](/support/) and let us know.

 ## Connecting accounts